bukzor/terraform-gke-k8s-demo/README.md

 Keep in mind, however, this edge-case will apply to *any* dependent provider whose module's parameters change.
-GKE and k8s are incidental here, and I feel sure that in the broader world there will exist a case where this slight incorrectness ill be quite damaging.
+GKE and k8s are incidental here, and I feel sure that in the broader world there will exist a case where this slight incorrectness will be quite damaging.

 ### Teardown